 Kris Tschetter (Golf)

-– As soon as I learned former college basketball player of the year Williams was going to be participating, I told anyone within earshot I was going to “j up” Jay Williams.
-I challenged him to a one on one free throw challenge and in 60 seconds I made 26 shots, while JW made 28.
+– As soon as I learned that former college basketball Player of the Year Jay Williams was going to be participating, I told anyone within earshot that I was going to “j up” Jay Williams.
+I challenged him to a one-on-one free throw contest, and in 60 seconds, I made 26 shots, while JW made 28.
 So close.
 Williams was a cool dude who was even goofier than me and had a great time.

-– There were so many cool things going on simultaneously that you could call once in a lifetime.
-But my #1 was spending the day with Coach Osborne and talking to him several different times.
+– There were so many cool things going on simultaneously that you could call once-in-a-lifetime opportunities, but my #1 was spending the day with Coach Osborne and talking to him several different times.
 It was surreal to look up and just see Tom Osborne standing there.
-As a guy who grew up in Nebraska, Osborne has been a living legend and icon for my entire life.
-At several points during the day, I’d look over and see him standing by himself, and every time I did I went over and talked to him.
+As a guy who grew up in Nebraska, Osborne has been a living legend and an icon for my entire life.
+At several points during the day, I’d look over and see him standing by himself, and every time, I went over and talked to him.

 — Paul 80 (@EidePaul) July 2, 2017

 Favorite coach to coach against?
 Barry Switzer.
 Best player he ever coached?
-Said there was no way to pick overall, that he’d have to go by position and quickly selected Tommie Frazier as QB, Dave Rimington as offensive linemen.
+He said there was no way to pick overall and that he’d have to go by position, and then quickly selected Tommie Frazier as QB and Dave Rimington as offensive lineman.

 — Paul 80 (@EidePaul) July 3, 2017

-Just a phenomenal event that Pizza Hut put together – to actually compete against pro athletes was a real thrill.
-Beating Joe Kinsey was the highlight of the event for me and he hasn’t spoken to me since.
+This was just a phenomenal event that Pizza Hut put together.
+To actually compete against pro athletes was a real thrill.
+Beating Joe Kinsey was the highlight of the event for me, and he hasn’t spoken to me since.

 Looking for a more sports blog content?
 Check out Paul Eide’s sports blog.